chrisstoy/mockingbird/design/mockingbird-requirements.md

 ### Posts

+- ~~A Post must consist of text~~
-- A Post must consist of text and/or a single image.
+- A Post should contain a single image.
 - A Post could contain an hyperlink to any website
-- A Post could contain a link to an existing Post
+- A Post could contain a link to an existing Post (Deep-linking)
 - A Post could contain any number of Comments, where each Comment is itself a Post
-- A Post must display the name of the Poster and the poster's Avatar
+- ~~A Post must display the name of the Poster and the poster's Avatar~~
 - A User should be able to quickly like or dislike a Post
 - A Post could support any number of Hashtags embeded within the text